azsk/DevOpsKit-docs/13-Tenant Security Solution Setup/Readme.md

       AzSK_ControlResults_CL
     ```

-2. Go to https://azsk-azts-webapp-xxxxx.azurewebsites.net.
+**Step 2 of 2:** Go to link provided at the end of ```Install-AzSKTenantSecuritySolution``` command (as shown below).

+// TODO: add screenshot

 The UI is fairly self-explanatory and also has a "Guided Tour" feature that should show you the basic usage workflow.
 We recommend that you create a custom domain name for your UI.
 For steps to create custom domain, refer [link](https://docs.microsoft.com/en-us/azure/app-service/app-service-web-tutorial-custom-domain).

 &nbsp;&nbsp;![UI](../Images/13_TSS_UIOverview.png)